pomerium/documentation/content/docs/enterprise/metrics.md

 ---
-title: Metrics
+title: Configure Metrics
+sidebar_label: Metrics
 description: Use Prometheus as a metrics data store.
 ---

-# Configure Metrics

 Pomerium Enterprise uses Prometheus as a metrics collection back-end.
 You can configure Pomerium and the Console to talk to an existing Prometheus server, or configure the embedded Prometheus backend.